Coca-Cola 600 long, unpredictable and immensely entertaining | Times Leader

 Click here to subscribe today or Login.

-CONCORD, N.C.
-(AP) — The was many things — excruciatingly long, wildly unpredictable and perhaps above all else, immensely entertaining.
+CONCORD, N.C. — The Coca-Cola 600 was many things — excruciatingly long, wildly unpredictable and perhaps above all else, immensely entertaining.

 It was, as William Byron described after getting caught up in a 12-car crash, “chaos out there.”